 What are the most likely threats that you should be prepared for?

 Deciding what types of disasters to prepare for will mean something different to everyone.
 From you location, to your health and financial situation, there are a number of factors that can play into what you should focus on first.
 While we can’t tell you individually what to prepare for, there are a number of things that you might want to consider.

 Remember prepping isn’t just about preparing for cataclysmic events; it’s about being prepared for whatever dangers or pitfalls are around the corner.
 While the loss of a job may not be as sensational as asteroids, EMP’s, or a zombie apocalypse, it is the one thing that almost everyone reading this will face at some point in their life.

 Preparing yourself and your family to survive and thrive during a time of unemployment is something that everyone should be prepared for.
 Ask yourself the following questions….

 - If you lost your job today, how long could you go without a paycheck?

 - How much food do you have on hand, and how long will it last?

 - What steps do you need to take to ensure your families survival?

 When we start prepping, it’s easy to get caught up in a worst case scenario mentality.
-While preparing for the worst is a good thing, it can sometimes cause you to overlook the smaller disasters that can be equally as devastating.
+While preparing for the worst is a good thing, it can sometimes cause you to overlook the smaller disasters that can be equally as devastating as their larger counterparts.